TheElevatedOne/vape-liquids/README.md

 # vape-liquids
-Temporary repository for storing my vape liquid mixes, until I finally create a functional github sites page All links are for the CzechoSlovak Brand Vaprio
+Temporary repository for storing my vape liquid mixes, until I finally create a functional github sites page <br>
+All links are for the CzechoSlovak Brand Vaprio
 ---
 1. [Custom Mixes](#custom-mixes)